abhi-singhs/wysiwyg/README.md

 - Options must include: In Progress, No Status, Done

 ### AI Formatting Not Working
-- Must be authenticated
+- Authenticate first (valid PAT)
-- Notes not empty & < ~8k chars
+- Ensure notes not empty & < ~8k chars
-- Retry after trimming / simplifying
+- Try another model if list available
 - Check network console for `/api/github/format-notes`
+- Fallback model list should appear if catalog fails (see tooltip on selector if error)

 ## Contributing